 I felt myself gripping the window ledge, hanging on so I wouldn’t fall any further.
 I don’t know how long I stood there.
-Finally, I shuffled back to my seat and slumped there in silence as the reels continued to replay the scenes over and over.
+Finally, I shuffled back to my seat and slumped in silence as the reels continued to replay the scenes over and over.
 Each time the images became more vivid and fearsome.
 As much as I wanted to believe none of this was happening, I couldn’t deny it.
 I was transfixed by the terror I felt and couldn’t look away.

 Next, I looked down on my body lying in a heap in a ravine below the canyon.
-At once, I was fascinated, bewildered and horrified with what my mind just enacted.
+At once, I was fascinated, bewildered and horrified with what my mind had enacted.
 How could I have not known about this before?
 Did Mo and Eli see this happen?
 If so, would that have been them, standing there on the Summit above, appearing as orbs of light?

 Finally, I said in a faint whisper: ‘I must be losing my mind.
 I went through the most horrific phantasm you can imagine.
 It was dreadful!
 I was hurling down through an abyss.
 Then, I saw my body lying in a bloody lump at the bottom on a sheet of rocks and ice.’

 ‘Yes, James,’ Eli said quietly, ‘that was your body after your almost fatal fall off the chasm’s ledge.
 And yes, we saw it too.
 We witnessed the end of your dream – the beginning of your new reality.’

-‘What I saw couldn’t have happened,’ I muttered; ‘it was just part my dream, you know; where I was on the ledge.’
+‘What I saw couldn’t have happened,’ I said, muttering, ‘only something I dreamt.
+You know, about where I was on the ledge.’

 ‘Nevertheless, it did happen,’ Mo said, ‘and not just in your dream.
-It occurred, just as we said, not far below this cabin in third dimension space and time.’
+It began in the third dimension just below this cabin, but it didn’t end there.’

-‘I’m confused,’ I said.
-‘I don’t remember any of this happening, only what I just re-experienced from my dream.’
+‘I’m confused,’.
+‘I don’t remember any of this happening, only what I remember experiencing in my dream.’

 ‘I prefer it to be in a dream,’ I said, ‘instead of what my mind just imaged.’